Electrical Connector Guide: Types, Uses, Selection Tips, and Installation Basics

 What are IP ratings in connectors?

-Why is crimping important in connectors?
+Why is crimping important?

 Can connectors affect signal quality?